 Sarracenia purpurea ssp venosa is a popular temperate species, found in Georgia through the Carolinas to Virginia.
 The image is provided as an example of the species, and shows a group of larger plants.
 These are sold individually.
 For sale are seed-grown plants, some of which are in currently in bloom.
 These are sized for a 4-inch pot.

 We grow these in either standard CP potting mix of 50:50 sand:peat, or 60:40 fine peat:perlite, with a handful of orchid bark added.
 Water by sitting in a tray of pure water, and never let it become dry.
 Give these at least several hours of full sun each day, rarely they may need some protection from drying out in extreme heat.

-Medium-to-large seed grown plants, shipped bare root.
+Small to medium seed grown plants, shipped bare root.

 Dormancy notice: Usually dormancy lasts roughly November through March.

 We grow all our Sarracenia outdoors here in the greater Seattle area.
 This ensures that they will experience a seasonal dormancy each year, a requirement for healthy plants.
 Please be aware that many, if not all the pitchers will be dead or dying, and they will begin to look their best again in the spring.
 When pitchers do form during dormancy, they are commonly of the form known as phyllodia, thin and misshapen.
 However, dormancy is the best time of the year to ship or repot these plants without stress.